ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 conditions to be met:

 - You must use HTTPS
+- There is a 1MB limit to image size
 - You can't use self signed certs
 - The IP/hostname needs to be publicly accessible (Apple/Google servers render the image)
 - You need ZM 1.32.3 or above